 You've got several AI agents instead of just one doing everything.
-Each one has specific skills, specific jobs, but they're all working on a common goal.
+Each one has specific skills, specific jobs, but they're all working on a common goal, through multi agent interactions.

-For leaders like yourself in enterprises, dealing with operations that are all tangled up and always changing, these multi agent systems (MAS) become essential.
+For leaders like yourself in enterprises, dealing with operations that are all tangled up and always changing, these multi agent systems (MAS) become essential in managing dynamic environments.

 In this article, let’s try and understand what makes these systems tick.
 How they work, what the upside is, the common ways they're structured, and what you need to think about if you're considering using them.